 Claire has worked with college students in a university counseling center as well as adolescents, adults, and families in residential, inpatient, and outpatient settings.
 In addition to her clinical experience, Claire has served for years in a variety of domestic and international ministry roles with children, teens, and young adults.

-Claire leans on interpersonal and narrative therapeutic approaches as the foundation of her work and uses cognitive-behavioral and solution-focused techniques to help clients move through the change process.
+Claire leans on interpersonal, internal family systems, and narrative therapeutic approaches as the foundation of her work and uses cognitive-behavioral and solution-focused techniques to help clients move through the change process.
 She is passionate about helping clients connect with God in the midst of struggle.

-Claire lives in Richmond, VA with her husband and two children and enjoys spending time with family and friends outside as well as reading, writing, and dancing.
+Claire lives in Richmond with her husband and three children and enjoys spending time outside with family and friends as well as reading a good book and working on a writing project or two.